invisibleroads/salsa-lesson-plans/beginner-enchufla-variations-20210821.md

 # Beginner Enchufla Variations

 - The Enchufla is a standard Cuban partner step.
-- The Triple Enchufla is a pattern popularized by Erica of Salsa Rosa in Guatemala and resembles traditional Cumbia turn patterns popular in Central America.
+- The Triple Enchufla is a pattern popularized by Erica of Salsa Rosa in Guatemala and resembles traditional Cumbia turn patterns common in Central America.

 ## Warmup
 - Ankles, Knees, Hips, Ribs, Shoulders, Neck, Head